Polynomial-Time Exact MAP Inference on Discrete Models with Global Dependencies: Exact Inference for Problem

 \subsection{Message Passing Algorithm on Clique Trees}

 The idea presented in the previous section is intuitive and allows for reusing of existing software.
 After the corresponding graph transformation due to the introduction of auxiliary variables we can use the standard junction tree algorithm for graphical models.
 Alternatively to the explicit graph transformation we can modify the message passing protocol instead, which is asymptotically at least one order of magnitude faster.
+Therefore, we do not explicitly introduce auxiliary variables as graph nodes during construction of the clique tree but use them to condition the message passing rules as we shall see shortly.
 In the following we derive an algorithm for solving an instance of Problem \ref{mainproblem} via message passing on clique trees.

-First, similar to conventional junction tree algorithm, we need to construct a clique tree for a given set of factors, which is family preserving and has the running intersection property.
+First, similar to conventional junction tree algorithm, we need to construct a clique tree\footnote{A clique tree is constructed from a corresponding MRF after removing the global term.
+The corresponding energy is given by the function $F$ according to definition in Problem \ref{mainproblem}.} for a given set of factors, which is family preserving and has the running intersection property.
 There are two equivalent approaches \cite{Bishop:2006:PRM:1162264, Koller:2009:PGM:1795555}, the first based on variable elimination and the second on graph triangulation, upper bounded by $O(M \cdot N^{\tau+1})$.
 Assume now that a clique tree with cliques $C_1, ..., C_K$ is given, where $C_i$ denotes a set of indices of variables contained in the $i$-th clique.
-That is, a corresponding set of variables is given by $\bfy_{C_i}$.
+A corresponding set of variables is given by $\bfy_{C_i}$.
 We denote the clique potentials (or factors) related to the mappings $F$ and $\bfG$ (see Problem \ref{mainproblem}) by $\{f_{C_i}\}_{i = 1}^K$ and $\{\bfg_{C_i}\}_{i = 1}^K$, respectively.
 Additionally, we denote by $C_r$ a clique chosen to be the root of the clique tree.
-Finally, we use the notation $ne(C_i)$ for the indices of the neighbors of the clique $C_i$.
+Finally, we use the notation $ne(C_i)$ for the indices of the neighbours of the clique $C_i$.
 We can now compute the optimal value of the objective in Problem \ref{mainproblem} as follows.
 Starting at the leaves of the clique tree we iteratively send messages toward the root according to the following message passing protocol.
-A clique $C_i$ can send a message to its parent clique $C_j$ if it received all messages from all its other neighbors $C_k$ for $k \in ne(C_i)\setminus \{j\}$.
+A clique $C_i$ can send a message to its parent clique $C_j$ if it received all messages from all its other neighbours $C_k$ for $k \in ne(C_i)\setminus \{j\}$.
 In that case we say that $C_i$ is \emph{ready}.